Our guide to ethical decision-making

 Employees or directors who have questions about this Policy should contact our General Counsel for guidance without fear of retaliation.
 If you have reason to believe that an actual or potential violation of this Policy is occurring or has occurred, you should contact our General Counsel immediately, again without fear of retaliation.

-If you are calling from locations outside the United States, please refer to Attachment A to this Policy, or to Legal Procedure No. 6 on business ethics, which is available on our Intranet and in the Policies & Procedures Library on the Company’s Lotus Notes Database.
-Toll-free numbers are staffed by Navex Global, an independent organization, and the Service is available in nearly all languages, 24 hours a day, 7 days a week.
-All calls are confidential, and you do not need to leave your name.
+In the United States, you may call the Hotline via telephone at 1-800-569-9651.
+If you are calling from locations outside the United States, please refer to the Hotline website for dialing instructions.
+Toll-free numbers are staffed by NAVEX Global, an independent organization, and the Service is available in nearly all languages, 24 hours a day, 7 days a week.
+All calls are confidential, and you do not need to leave your name where permitted by local law.
 All reports will be treated in confidence except as necessary to conduct investigations.

 In addition to using the hotline process described above, you may also: